Personal Loan With Bank Statements Only: Safer 2026 Checklist

 Rarely.
 Full official PDFs downloaded directly from your bank are safer because they show your name, account details, and complete page set.

-6. Will overdrafts hurt approval?
+6. Will overdrafts hurt review?

 7. Can I qualify with a 1099 instead of a W-2?